cypress-io/cypress-documentation/content/faq/questions/dashboard-faq.md

 2. Then [record your runs](/guides/dashboard/runs).

-After recording your tests, you will see them in the [Dashboard](https://on.cypress.io/dashboard) and in the "Runs" tab of the Test Runner.
+After recording your tests, you will see them in the [Dashboard](https://on.cypress.io/dashboard) and in the "Runs" tab of the Cypress App.

 ## <Icon name="angle-right"></Icon> How much does it cost?